 Emergencies, like unexpected roof repairs, can drain the reserve fund.
 The earlier big-ticket items appear in your schedule, the more strain they place on your reserves.

 Our sample HOA, previously having a relaxed start, suddenly faced a roof replacement in the initial year.
-This unexpected expense meant they had to navigate a whopping $100,000 special assessment.
+This unexpected expense meant they had to navigate a whopping $100,000 special assessment because they had no “margin” for such an unexpected expense.
 The lesson?
-Always be prepared for the unexpected.
+Not all costs will occur as planned, so it’s better to have some extra cash on hand to be prepared.

 The Reserve Fund Must Work For YOUR Association

 In HOA reserve fund planning, there’s no one-size-fits-all.
 Every association’s needs, challenges, and goals are unique.
-For example, associations facing immediate financial pressures may require custom solutions, like starting with a lower monthly transfer and ramping it up each year.
+For example, associations facing immediate financial pressures may require custom solutions, like a series of stiff annual increases until the Reserve transfers rise to a level where they offset ongoing deterioration.

-With a comprehensive understanding of how inflation, funding goals, and other factors impact your plan, you can craft a strategy that ensures your association sails smoothly through future financial storms.
+With a comprehensive understanding of how inflation, funding goals, starting balance, and other factors impact your plan, you can craft a strategy that ensures your association sails smoothly through future financial storms.

 Reserve Fund Do’s & Don’ts